KamilMakiela/SF-BMA/README.md

 ## Bayesian Model Averaging and Model-Space Search

-### `result = fast_ES(X, y, n, T, sfa_opt, init_var, dec_cr);`
+### `bma = fast_ES(X, y, n, T, sfa_opt, init_var, dec_cr);`

 Performs exhaustive search over the full model space and may therefore be treated as the benchmark model-search procedure when the number of candidate regressors is sufficiently small.
+The  returned structure `bma` contains BMA results.

 The function supports: